• MONIT Widget

 • Can I see CPU temperature and fan-speed?

 Yes, if you download and install the Helper.
-An App Store App by itself is not allowed to read system sensors due to sandbox limitations.
+An App Store App is not allowed to read system sensors due to sandbox limitations.

 • Can I see all processes?

-The Top-5 App list will show Applications using the most resources.
+The Top lists will show Applications using the most resources.
 Download and install the Helper to see the top list of all processes, including background processes.

 • What about power consumption and battery life?

-The Monit Widget only runs when the Notification Center opens and stops ca 20 seconds after you close the Notification Center.
-The Monit Helper, only uses CPU when the Widget runs.
+The Monit Widget is designed to be battery-friendly; it uses zero CPU when hidden and minimal when visible.
+The Monit Helper only uses CPU when Monit is visible.
 This means that the Monit Widget and Helper will have almost zero power consumption and minimal impact on your battery life.

 • Why is Disk usage percent different from macOS?